Skip to main content

 No trip to Vienna is complete without some exposure to the classical music composed there, and several venues have special Christmas concerts in which you can hear the work of the greats being performed by today’s top musicians in Vienna.
 Go to Mozarthaus and Schönbrunn Palace for an intimate ensemble concert featuring pieces by Mozart and Strauss.
 Or see the Vienna Royal Orchestra play a wide selection of Strauss’s works.

 Resonanzen has made its mark in Europe and beyond as one of the leading festivals of early music.
 Focused on composition and styles from the Medieval, Renaissance and Baroque periods of Central European History and played on instruments like harpsichords and lutes from the times, the festival is a treat for your ears.
-This year’s theme, fittingly, is Old Masters.
+This year’s theme highlights the contributions of women to the art of music throughout the centuries, as musicians, vocalists, and composers.

 If you have music lovers in your group, consider booking Insight Cities’ Vienna: City of Music tour.
 It’s the perfect tour to deeply explore the rich musical heritage of Vienna, where a musical history aficionado will take you to the homes and concert venues that legendary composers Mozart, Vivaldi, and Beethoven lived and performed in.
 Along the way, you’ll hear the highlights of Vienna’s musical masterpieces on speakers or headphones to immerse yourself in the sounds that captured the hearts and minds of musical lovers past and present.